Job DescriptionBackground Information - UNOPS

 Portfolio development and planning

-- Support the Country and Fund Manager to ensure the financial sustainability of the country programme and delivery of desired results, ensuring compliance with organizational strategies, rules, regulations and standards of performance.
+- Support the Multi-Country Office Director to ensure the financial sustainability of the assigned programme and delivery of desired results, ensuring compliance with organizational strategies, rules, regulations and standards of performance.

 - Coordinate closely with partnerships and business development team to ensure portfolio growth and diversity in Indonesia.

-- Analyse and keep abreast of political and development trends in the geographical area, to identify and propose to the Country and Fund Manager areas for UNOPS engagement and support based on country priorities, strategic areas of focus and comparative advantage.
+- Analyse and keep abreast of political and development trends in the geographical area, to identify and propose to the Multi-Country Office Director areas for UNOPS engagement and support based on country priorities, strategic areas of focus and comparative advantage.